-- In Record mode, just begin typing in the Native Environment Pane.
+- In Record mode, just begin typing after a Check Screen action has been created.
 Keystrokes are automatically captured to a new Send Buffer action. - Right-mouse-click anywhere in the Action Model; a contextual menu appears.
 Select New Action and Send Buffer. - In the main menu bar, under Action, select New Action and Send Buffer.